sorentwo/flippant/README.md

 ## Usage

-Complete [documentation is available online](https://hexdocs.pm/flippant), but here is a breif overview:
+Complete [documentation is available online](https://hexdocs.pm/flippant), but here is a brief overview:

 Features are comprised of `groups`, and `rules`.
 Your application defines named `groups`, and you set `rules` to specify which `groups` are enabled for a